 » O’Connor - O'Connor Neighbourhood Oval via Pedder Street

-Another extensive beautiful green space, the O'Connor Neighbourhood Oval is bordered by a creek and storm water drains on three sides and a fenced and open playing field on the fourth side.
+Another extensive beautiful green space, the O'Connor Neighbourhood Oval is bordered by a creek and storm water drains on three sides and more fenced and open playing fields on the fourth side.
 The best and safest part of the oval is accessed by a separate parking area off Pedder Street.

-» Yarralumla - Forestry Oval, Wilf Crane Crescent
+» Yarralumla - Forestry Oval via Wilf Crane Crescent

 Totally hidden from casual sight off Banks Street, this sublime green space is bordered by beautiful mature deciduous trees and is usually - and amazingly - deserted.
 The oval is surrounded on three sides by steep banks rising to Will Crane Crescent (which is only an access road to CSIRO buildings) and on the fourth side by an impenetrable thicket of spiky bushes and trees.